 More Comfortable, Lounge-Friendly Spaces

-One thing shaping a lot of office design in 2016 and will continue to have an impact in years to come is the availability of wireless technology that lets employees move away from being tethered to their desk or one particular workspace.
+One thing shaping a lot of office design and will continue to have an impact in years to come is the availability of wireless technology that lets employees move away from being tethered to their desk or one particular workspace.
 Instead, they have options to move around more freely with smartphones, tablets, and laptops.
 This is showing up in office design as spaces are including more areas with relaxed seating like sofas and chairs, and less of the cubicle concept that was so familiar in decades past.
-These informal seating areas tend to improve not just comfort of employees, but also collaboration.
+These informal seating areas tend to improve not just the comfort of employees, but also collaboration.
 It’s easy to gather in a seating area with your wireless device for an impromptu meeting or brainstorming session.

 One thing that’s becoming increasingly prevalent in office design is the use of natural materials and design inspiration.
 It can make an office feel more comfortable and organic, and in some cases can also lift employees’ moods and overall happiness.